thomastrg/ConvolutionalNeuralNetwork_Finger_count/README.md

-# Implementing a CNN for finger counting
-Build a Convolutional Neural Network (CNN) model to classify the finger counting.

 ## The dataset
 The chosen dataset is composed of pictures of hands describing a number.
 The goal of this CNN is to count the number of fingers that we can count thanks to image recognition.
 All the images are 64 by 64 pixels.
 ![](https://www.googleapis.com/download/storage/v1/b/kaggle-user-content/o/inbox%2F5299578%2F7b415cbfd942b3feb3d8b7e16d96d11f%2FSIGNS.png?generation=1602653063304686&alt=media)